 - Botnet operators will add more layers between themselves and their victims.
 In 2011 cybercriminals increasingly adopted the use of commercial anonymous VPN services to connect to their C&C servers, and deployed C&C proxies between the botnet victims and the real C&C servers.
 In 2012 we can expect this trend to continue and there is a high probability that multiple layers of C&C proxies will be adopted to further protect the cybercriminals C&C investment.

 - Noisy botnets (i.e. Spam botnets and DDoS) will continue to be the focus of legal botnet takedowns.
 In response, cybercriminals will in most cases reduce the noise of their botnets and will also further segment their botnets to ensure that the entire botnet is not lost in a single takedown operation.

 - Botnet takedown attempts will become more "risky" as the takedown entities become more comfortable with the process.
 Risk will be introduced as the entities pursue remote clean-up and remediation of victim devices.

 - "Good guy" botnet remediation services will become a commercial reality in 2012.
 As multiple security vendors and academic institutions focus upon the botnet menace they will uncover more vulnerabilities lying within the heart of both the botnet malware and the C&C portal software.
 There will be growing pressure to exploit these vulnerabilities for the purpose of usurping control of the botnet from the cybercriminals hands and to issue appropriate shutdown and uninstall commands directly from the compromised C&C servers.

 I wonder how many of these predictions will come to fruition?
 I guess we'll find out in 380 days.

-By Gunter Ollmann, Chief Technology Officer at IOActive.
+By Gunter Ollmann, CTO at NCC Group Domain Services.
 More blog posts from Gunter Ollmann can also be read here.